AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 ### Imports & Industrial Production

-We retrieve the UK’s monthly imports data (our dependent variable) and industrial production index from ONS spreadsheets.
-These two datasets are usually released together, hence, industrial production will be lagged one period in our model.
+We then retrieve the UK’s monthly imports data (our dependent variable) and industrial production index.
+These two datasets are usually released together, although in different pages.

 ``` r
 # Step 1: Define URL for UK goods trade balance dataset